 This long-standing Shinto shrine built in honor of Sugawara no Michizane, the god of wisdom and learning, has a garden that’s only open a few times a year for seasonal attractions such as plum blossoms and autumn scenery.
-The garden has about 250 maple trees that are about 300-400 years old, and you can enjoy them not only in their natural splendor during the day, but also lit up at night.
+The garden has about 250 maple trees that are around 300-400 years old, and you can enjoy them not only in their natural splendor during the day, but also lit up at night.
 The entrance may seem a bit steep, but just look at that scenery!
 Besides, entrance gets you a small sweet.

 Admission: Free for temple grounds; 700 yen for the garden

 Kodaiji is a Zen Buddhist temple where warlord Hideyoshi Toyotomi and his wife, Nene, are enshrined.
 (Nene also happens to be the founder of the temple.)
 Aside from its main hall (which used to be decorated with lacquer and gold before it burned down several times), it has some gardens, a bamboo grove, a museum (admission already included in the 600 yen fee), and even a sub-temple called Entoku-in (which requires a separate admission fee).

 Admission: 600 yen